zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Introduction to the SELECT Syntax.md

 -   Full table scan is prohibited when you select a partitioned table.

     For new projects created after January 10, 2018,  20:00 \(UTC+8\) full table scan is not allowed for the partitioned table in the project by default When SQL runs.
-Partitions to be scanned must be specified in partition conditions, reducing unnecessary SQL I/O, waste of computing resources, and the unnecessary cost.
+Partitions to be scanned must be specified in partition conditions to reduce unnecessary SQL I/O, and computing resources, and the unnecessary cost.
 Note: Using the Pay-As-You-Go billing method, the amount of data input is one of the billing parameters.

-    If the table definition is `t1(c1,c2) partitioned by(ds)`, running the following statement in a new project is forbidden and an error may occur:
+    If the table definition is `t1(c1,c2) partitioned by(ds)`, running the following statement in a new project is restricted and an error may occur:

     ```
     Select * from t1 where c1=1;